garrandall/popular-music-data/tracks/-we-ve-got--honey-love-martha-reeves-the-vandellas.md

   ranking_list: Billboard Hot 100
   start_date: '1969-05-24'
 ---
-Ooh, baby, we've tried love's recipe
+Oh, baby, we've tried love's recipe
 Added each ingredient tenderly
 A little bit of you, a little bit of me
 And we've got honey love